Iberdrola lifts offer price for Infigen

 Iberdrola will raise its bid to 92 cents per Infigen share, up from its previous offer of 89 cents a share, but only if it receives an additional 13 per cent of outstanding shares by July 30.

-If it does receive the bid, it will automatically extend the offer period by two weeks.
+If it does receive the required acceptances, Iberdrola will automatically extend the offer period by two weeks.

-By 1120 AEST, Infigen shares were up 1.9 per cent to 92.25 cents, marginally higher than the revised offer price.
+By 1400 AEST, Infigen shares were up 1.9 per cent to 92.25 cents, slightly higher than the revised offer price.

 Iberdrola has so far received acceptances for 4.28 per cent in Infigen.
 In addition, it has a pre-bid agreement with Infigen’s largest shareholder, UK-based investor The Children’s Investment Fund, for another 20 per cent stake.